 What are the best practices for hosting a virtual private showing?

-- Show up 15-30 mins early, as you would for a regular showing.
+- The individual authorized to be in the home should show up 15-30 mins early, as you would for a regular showing.
 Turn on the lights, open up curtains and explore the property for must-have features or flaws you want to address with your buyers.

-- Record a short video so you can see what your buyers will see.
+- Have the camera operator record a short video so you can see what your buyers will see.
 Make notes of any small defects or issues that your buyers may have a hard time seeing on screen and go close up on them once you are live.
-You can also take photos of these issues to send as a follow-up after the call has concluded.
+The camera operator can also take photos of these issues to send as a follow-up after the call has concluded.

 - If you’re a novice to remote video calls, call a friend to test your FaceTime connection or to check your Zoom link is working properly.

-- If the seller has left out any documents or disclosures, be sure to snap a photo and add them to your files so you don’t lose track of them.
+- If the seller has left out any documents or disclosures, be sure to have the camera operator snap a photo and add them to your files so you don’t lose track of them.
 You may also want to send them before the call so that you and your buyer(s) can review and discuss them live.

 - Keep in mind that the buyer may have a hard time feeling that “love at first sight” feeling from afar.
 Pick out 2-3 features that you know are important to them, if the house has them, and be sure to point them out specifically as you go through.
 Whether it’s the charming built-ins in an older home or the fact that your hot-rod collector client could eat off the garage floor, you’ll want to help heighten the excitement for buyers who feel a little lost in the process.

 - As the call concludes, discuss potential next steps.
-Be sure to help them understand the current regulations for in-person showings, if there are any in your city or state.
+Be sure to help them understand the current regulations for in-person showings, based upon the orders and rules that are in your city or state.
 Explain how you can help them view a property in person while practicing safe social distancing — if that is still possible in your area.

 VIRTUAL OPEN HOUSES